hakobyansen/phpdto/README.md

 ##### Generating DTO

-Given you have already created pattern as json file named `item.json`.
+Given you have already created pattern as json file named `item.json` in the `phpdto_patterns` folder.

 Run `vendor/bin/phpdto -f=item` to have your DTO class generated.
-It will be stored under namespace specified in phpdto.json config file combined with namespace postfix specified in your pattern.
+It will be stored under namespace specified in the `phpdto.json` config file combined with namespace postfix specified in your pattern.

 Given your are generating DTO class from the pattern shown in "DTO Pattern" section, then you will have following class generated.